Background

 The result should be announced at the AGM held on the middle day of ITSF after the day’s proceedings are complete.
 The Chairman may continue as Chairman for a maximum of two years but may retire after one year.
 When the incumbent Chairman retires, the Vice Chairman is expected to be a candidate to become Chairman.
 The new Chairman and Vice Chairman will take up their position effective from the end of the Conference.

 Membership of the SG is open to any individual who can demonstrate knowledge of and a contribution to the need and understanding for precise or traceable timing in critical infrastructure.
+Individuals nominated to be Members of the SG shall have demonstrated a minimum participation in attending the ITSF conference in person of at least two (2) out of the immediate past three (3) years.
 Members may be elected onto the SG by being proposed and seconded by existing members and having gained the support of at least 75% of the SG.

-Election of new members should be held during the ITSF AGM or in general before the start of the organization of the next edition of ITSF.
-Exceptions to the SG membership election rules may be made by, and at the sole discretion of, the ESG in special cases (eg need to increase the SG members).
+Election of new members should be held during the ITSF AGM or in general before the start of the organisation of the next edition of ITSF.
+Exceptions to the SG membership election rules may be made by, and at the sole discretion of, the ESG in special cases (e.g. need to increase the SG members).

-The optimal number on the SG is between 20 and 25.
+The optimal number of Members on the SG is between 20 and 25.
 Members are expected to actively participate in the planning and delivery process and assist as session co-chairs for the annual ITSF conference.
-If SG members are unable to participate for at least two preparation meetings or the conference itself (without good reason) they may be asked to stand down in order to make way for new members who would be more focused on developing the ITSF conference.
+Individual SG Members are expected to attend the in-person ITSF conference with the full support of their sponsor or employer while being allowed appropriate time for the planning, preparation, and hosting of the conference throughout the year.
+If SG Members are unable to participate for at least two preparation meetings or the conference itself, they may be asked to stand down in order to make way for new members who would be more focused on developing the ITSF conference.